Kumarpal613/MNISTDigitClassifierCNN/README.md

 ## Evaluation

-*(Provide details about the evaluation and the performance achieved. )*

 > The trained CNN model was evaluated on the MNIST test set.
 The evaluation metrics used include:
 >
 > * **Accuracy:** 0.9869
 > * **Loss:** 0.0395
 >

-## Usage

-*(Optional: Briefly explain how someone can run the code and potentially test it with new digit images if you've included that functionality.)*

-> After running the main script, the model will train on the MNIST dataset and then evaluate its performance on the test set.
-[If applicable, mention how to test with new images.]